sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

 A key consideration when retrieving tokens is that the provided range may span multiple lines.
 A good example of this is a `FunctionDecl` node, which represents a multi-line function definition.
-Additionally, the function needs to properly account for partial tokens - those that overlap the start or end of the range - in the result.
 ```cpp line-numbers:{enabled} title:{tokenizer.cpp}
 std::span<const Token> Tokenizer::get_tokens(clang::SourceLocation start, clang::SourceLocation end) const {
     const clang::SourceManager& source_manager = m_context->getSourceManager();